TomJinW/PortfolioNo3/README.md

 - The font: [EMULOGIC](https://www.fontspace.com/freaky-fonts/emulogic) ,which mimics the font style on a Nintendo Entertainment System.
 - Music.
 The title screen music is an 8-bit remake of the main theme of Luigi Mansion series.
 The main music is downloaded from the copyright free music website.
-- Many of the sound effects are direct records from the game: The Legend of Zelda on NES.
+- Many of the sound effects are directly recorded from the game: The Legend of Zelda on NES.